wildan3105/cfc-schedules-tweet/README.md

 [MatchDay!]
 #UCL // descope for now. no info for competition from the serp api
 🆚 Chelsea vs Real Madrid
-🏟️ Stamford Bridge // descope for now. no info for stadium from the serp api 📅 March 20, 2022
+🏟️ Stamford Bridge // update to either `Stamford Bridge` or `Opponent's Stadium` 📅 March 20, 2022
 ⏱️ 2AM GMT+7